emberjs/website/source/guides/getting-started/accepting-edits.md

 This method will set the controller's `isEditing` property to false and commit all changes made to the todo.

+We will cover `removeTodo` in the next step.

 ### Live Preview
 <a class="jsbin-embed" href="http://jsbin.com/USOlAna/1/embed?live">Ember.js • TodoMVC</a><script src="http://static.jsbin.com/js/embed.js"></script>